 You will travel through the ranching country of Tonto Basin, paralleling Tonto Creek until it is swallowed up by Roosevelt Lake.
-Crossing the bridge at Roosevelt Dam you will intersect State Route 88.
+Crossing the bridge at Roosevelt Dam, you will intersect State Route 88.
 This is the northern end of the Apache Trail, named for the many Indian trails that once made their way through the Superstition Wilderness.

 With the building of the reclamation dam, 1903-1910, a supply road was developed.
 The road soon became the main route between Payson and Phoenix for wagon and mule trains, and later automobiles.
 The road is gravel, but well maintained.

 The 45-mile Apache Trail will take you into Apache Junction.
-En route you will enjoy unsurpassed desert-mountain scenery, a series of lakes along the Salt River, and quaint stops for gas or food.
+En route, you will enjoy unsurpassed desert-mountain scenery, a series of lakes along the Salt River and quaint stops for gas or food.

-Mogollon Rim Road Loop
+Mogollon Rim Road loop

 Do you want to experience the ponderosa pine forest at its best, and see forever from the top of the Rim?
 This is the day trip to take.
 Drive north on Highway 87 through Pine and Strawberry to the top of the Rim.
 Continue past the Camp Verde turnoff (Highway 260) a few miles to Forest Road 300 on your right.

 Drive east to the end of this well-maintained gravel road, until you reconnect with Highway 260.
-En route you will find picnic grounds, the Crook Military Road, (which plays tag with your road), numerous views from the edge of the Rim, a monument to the Battle of Big Dry Wash (Arizona's last major battle of the Indian War), isolated graves of pioneers, wildlife and magnificent forest, by-ways to Rim lakes, and trails to hike.
+En route, you will find picnic grounds, the Crook Military Road (which plays tag with your road), numerous views from the edge of the Rim, a monument to the Battle of Big Dry Wash (Arizona's last major battle of the Indian War), isolated graves of pioneers, wildlife and magnificent forest, by-ways to Rim lakes and trails to hike.

 The infamous guerrilla war between the Tewksburys and Grahams and those loyal to them was centered in Pleasant Valley.
 The cemetery and various historic structures remind visitors of these events.
 Tucked away from the outside world, this valley can be approached from one of two directions, or a long day's loop trip can be made.

 Go east on Highway 260 to the Young Road on top of the Rim.
-Turn right, and follow this gravel road 30 some miles down the Rim into Pleasant Valley.
+Turn right, and follow this gravel road about 30 miles down the Rim into Pleasant Valley.
 Enjoy the village of Young and continue south on the Young Highway (State Route 288) to Highway 88 at Roosevelt Lake.